Vasudev-Sharma-13/Capstone_Project_voice_wheelchair/README.md

 ---

 **Note:** This README provides an overview of the project's objectives and methodology.
-For detailed technical documentation and code implementation, please refer to the project repository.
+For detailed technical documentation and code implementation, please refer to the project report in repository.

-For more information and updates, visit our project page [here](https://www.example.com/voice-activated-wheelchair-control).